 The gender gap: Men and women's pay

-The difference between men and women's pay in the environment profession.
-As detailed in the IEMA pay and benefits survey 2011
+The 2014 IEMA practitioners' survey details the differences between men and women's pay in the environment profession in comparison to the UK average

 Read the full survey results:

 - IEMA's practitioners' survey 2014 - key findings

 - Earnings by industrial sector

 - Changes to pay

 - Environmentalists are getting to work - 2014 labour market

 Devolving power from central government to local authorities will be critical for the UK as it looks to deliver on its environmental targets.
 Chris Seekings reports

 The UK government has been “too city-focused” in its climate action and must provide more funding and support to reduce emissions in rural areas, the County Councils Network (CCN) has said.